The Level One Waiver is a good fit for people who do not need many paid support staff to provide services.

 The Level One Waiver is for people with developmental disabilities who

 - are eligible for Medicaid,

 - have a developmental disabilities level of care,

 - and need at least one Level One Waiver service.

 Listed in each person’s service plan are the start and end dates for a waiver, or the waiver span.
 Waiver spans are usually 12 months long.

-Using the L1 Waiver, the total limit for the following services alone or in combination can never be more than $5,325 per waiver eligibility span
+Using the Level One Waiver, the total limit for the following services alone or in combination can never be more than $5,325 per waiver eligibility span.

 - Homemaker/Personal Care

 - Participant-Directed Homemaker/Personal Care